 That’s where left field comes in, though Anthony Santander (.476 slugging percentage, 20 homers) showed flashes last year.
-If Mountcastle can play solid defense in first and left, that’ll give him a wider array of opportunities regardless of who’s on the roster, according to Kendall.
+If Mountcastle can play solid defense at first and in left, that’ll give him a wider array of opportunities regardless of who’s on the roster, according to Kendall.

 “I think the organization’s going to kind of look at both, but I don’t think that should have anything to do with Chris,” Kendall said.
 “Hopefully, in a perfect world, if they both have fine seasons, they both can mesh and fit somewhere in that lineup.”

 The questions won’t stop for Mountcastle once the Orioles find a spot for him.
 He owns a career .328 on-base percentage throughout his minor-league career; last year’s .344 was the highest single-season mark of his career.
 He’s also struck out 446 times and walked just 101 times in five seasons.
 The highest walk rate of his career came in 2018 (6.1%).

 Those numbers suggest Mountcastle still has some work to do regarding his approach at the dish.
 The Orioles recently hosted 22 position players, including Mountcastle, in Sarasota, Fla.
 Kendall said “swing decisions” were a point of emphasis at the camp, something Kendall and his staff would talk to Mountcastle about last year.